BAD COP RULES

-If you don’t wish to play a card on your turn you can immediately discard a card and pick up a new card from the Evidence Locker.
+If you don’t wish to play a card on your turn you can immediately discard a card (without showing anyone else what that card is) and pick up a new card from the Evidence Locker.
 Once the evidence locker is empty the discard pile is put in its place and a new discard pile is begun.

 If a detective has only one card in their hand, certain cards can’t be played and must be simply discarded.
 Fair Play and Crime Scene are two such cards.

 If a detective has all of their cards stolen then sadly their case has gone cold and they’re out of the game!